Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

 - User and entity behavior analytics **(UEBA)** - it is expanded UBA to include servers, routers.
 Creates baseline behaviour and then detects abnormalities

 - Security orchestration, automation and response **(SOAR)** Responds to incidents by creating logs and implementing mitigation strategies

+## Addiing data to splunk

+- Splunk architechture : The indexer, Search head

 - SOAR uses playbooks that dictate respose for typical threats- These can decrease incidence reponse time